rrbhushan/cse-15l-lab-reports/Lab1.md

 ![Image](/lab1images/l1cat1.png)

 The working directory upon using this command was `/home/lecture1`.
-After running the `cat` command with no arguments,
+After running the `cat` command with no arguments, it will cause an error where the terminal goes blank.
+I had to fix this by using Control+C on my mac which is why it displays `^C` in the output but the reason for this error is that the `cat` command expects a filename to either view or create it and since we do not provide any argument here, it goes blank.

 ***